 To feature this effect in a project, the first step is to find some curly maple.
 Most maple species can have this type of figure, but it is more pronounced in soft varieties of maple.
 Be patient when you are looking for “just the right piece” of maple; you’ll know when you find it.

-Once you find your special piece of curly maple, you can simply sand it, apply clear coat finish and it will look nice.
-But if you want your curly maple finish to “pop”, there is a simple approach that will dramatically enhance the appearance of your project.
+Once you find your special piece of curly maple, you can simply sand it and apply clear coat finish, and it will look nice.
+But if you want your curly maple finish to “pop,” there is a simple approach that will dramatically enhance the appearance of your project.

 Apply some dye.
 Sand the piece smooth.
 Then, following George’s instructions, apply brown dye to the piece and allow it to soak in.
 It’s best to use the light mixing ratio that is suggested, so that you can build to the desired darkness gradually rather than trying to do it in one pass.